k-rokicki/moodle-assignfeedback_grades_chart/README.md

 ## Changelog

 - Version 2022070900
   - Compatibility with Moodle 3.11
 - Version 2022071000
   - Add missing /classes/privacy/provider.php
+- Version 2022071200
+  - Use bcmath library for all float calculations

 ## About